 How does Acoustic Wave Therapy Work?

 Cellulite is the changes in skin texture that result in an “orange peel” or “mattress” appearance to the skin.
 Cellulite is much more common in women.
 Studies show 85-98% of women have some cellulite.
+See our page Cellulite Treatment.
+Also, see our blog on cellulite What Causes Cellulite.

 Men and women organize their fat differently.
 In men, the connective tissue fibers that organize and support fat run primarily parallel to the skin.
 This means that men have minimal pulling down of the skin by fat deposits, and therefore smoother skin.
 Unfortunately for women, their fat is organized perpendicular to the skin.
 This results in a pulling down of the skin by the connective tissue support structure and an uneven surface.